 She has been making documentaries for 15 years including "What Age Can You Start Being An Artist?" for Channel 4 (2004, nominated for Grierson Award); "Gigha: Buying Our Island (2002)", a one-hour film for BBC/Scottish Screen; and "Flight", a BBC/Canadian co-production (2000).
 She has also directed short experimental work including "71˚N." ( nominated for Best short EIFF).
-Emma's background in experimental theatre and performance gave her a background in questioning form and of a collaborative creative practice.
-She ran her own company Clanjamfrie which did large-scale site-specific performances combining film and live performance.
-She worked with, amongst others, Robert LePage on Tectonic Plates which she acted in and which was also made into a film.
+Emma's background in experimental theatre and performance gave her a background in questioning form and a deep understanding and belief in collaborative creative practice.
+She started and ran Clanjamfrie which did large-scale site-specific performances combining film and live performance.
+She worked with, amongst others, Robert LePage on Tectonic Plates which she acted in.
 Emma studied English at Oxford University and theatre in Paris with Phillipe Gaulier.
 In 2013 she was named as one of Canongate’s Future 40 “multi-disciplinary artists they’re banking on to define the next 4 decades.”